 2. High Quality Puppy Food

-It’s important to feed your pup a high quality dog food from the beginning.
-Just like with humans, what they consume makes a big difference in how healthy they will be as they grow.
-Since changes in dog food can upset your puppy’s stomach you should feed them the same food as the breeder or shelter gave them before they came to live with you.
-If you want to change the food do so by mixing the new food with the old food for a few days.
+If you want to change the food, do so by mixing the new food with the old food for a few days.
 Each day increase the amount of new food while decreasing the amount of old food until they are eating mostly all new food.

-If you plan on feeding your puppy dry cereal it’s important to make sure to keep it safe from bugs and other critters that may get into it.
-The Gamma2 Vittles Vault Outback Pet Food Storage Container is highly rated and comes in multiple sized to fit your needs.
+If you need something bigger, the Gamma2 Vittles Vault Outback Pet Food Storage Container is highly rated and comes in multiple sizes to fit your needs.
 It is made in the USA from food-grade, BPA-free materials.
-You can find it at Amazon.com or Cherrybrook.com.

 Tip: Get a food storage container that is big enough to fit the pet food bag inside.
 This will help preserve the food and keep the container clean from oil build ups.
 Don’t forget to clean out the container periodically.